mayaah/wawa-challenge/README.md

 I used Devise for user authentication to not reinvent the wheel.
 Devise is used widely and has a lot of documentation.
 I used RSpec for testing because it's what I'm most familiar with and what is most widely used in industry.
 I did not have prior experience with Capybara before though so the system tests there may not quite be the best way to test things.

+Tried to add some basic styling admittedly some things were hacky and duplicative but given the time I would want to make more reusable styles and make a better, more responsive layout.

 ### Stack
 |  |  |